 Section 7C is an anti-avoidance provision designed to prevent avoidance of both donations tax and estate duty through low or no interest loans granted to trusts.

 Implications of Section 7C?

-> SARS will deem the interest foregone, on a loan to a trust where the interest is less than the official interest rate, as a donation.
-This donation is deemed to be made on the last day of the year of assessment of the trust and will be subject to donations tax.
+SARS will deem the interest foregone on a loan to a trust where the interest is less than the official interest rate, as a donation.
+This donation is deemed to be made on the last day of the year of assessment of the trust and will be subject to donation tax.

-> The provision does not apply to loans granted to a trust for the purchase of the lender’s or the spouse’s primary residence.
+The provision does not apply to loans granted to a trust for the purchase of the lender’s or the spouse’s primary residence.